 Zadie Smith, the Crafty Feeling

-Yes, I have no addition to the above quote other than it when you leave work for a long time, you will come back like a stranger.
+Yes, I have no addition to the above quote other than that when you leave work for a long time, you will come back like a stranger.
 It will look a bit unfamiliar, and you will have fresh insight that will make editing much better.

 When you choose to be a writer, being alone becomes normal.